Dolphins Dropped the Ball on QB Spot

 THE OFFSEASON OPTIONS THE DOLPHINS BYPASSED

-It has been suggested that the Dolphins couldn't afford a more proven backup quarterback because of financial constraints, brought on by the eventual new contracts the Dolphins gave to Tagovailoa, Tyreek Hill, Jaylen Waddle and Jalen Ramsey.
+It has been suggested that the Dolphins couldn't afford a more proven backup quarterback because of financial constraints from their eventual new contracts to Tagovailoa, Tyreek Hill, Jaylen Waddle, and Jalen Ramsey.

 To that, we say hogwash.

-The Dolphins still have some $6 million in cap space after all their offseason moves, and we'll point out that Carson Wentz has a $2.2 million cap number with the Kansas City Chiefs, Jimmy Garoppolo has a $3.2 million cap number with the Los Angeles Rams, Mason Rudolph has a $2.75 million cap number with the Tennessee Titans, and Joshua Dobbs has a $2.25 million cap number with the San Francisco 49ers.
+After all their offseason moves, the Dolphins still have some $6 million in cap space.
+We'll point out that Carson Wentz has a $2.2 million cap number with the Kansas City Chiefs, Jimmy Garoppolo has a $3.2 million cap number with the Los Angeles Rams, Mason Rudolph has a $2.75 million cap number with the Tennessee Titans, and Joshua Dobbs has a $2.25 million cap number with the San Francisco 49ers.

 Is anybody going to argue that any of those four would have been a better option than either Thompson or Mike White?

-Garoppolo obviously sticks out here because of his history and past success in the Kyle Shanahan/Mike McDaniel offense and even given the fact he was suspended for the first two games of the 2024 regular season he would have been a great option here and the team could have kept Thompson as the No. 3 QB and the No. 2 for the first two games.
+Garoppolo obviously sticks out here because of his history and past success in the Kyle Shanahan/Mike McDaniel offense.
+Even given the fact that he was suspended for the first two games of the 2024 regular season, he would have been a great option.
+The team could have kept Thompson as the No. 3 quarterback and the No. 2 quarterback for the first two games.

-The Dolphins proclaimed all along that Tua was their quarterback moving forward, so even if his contract wasn't settled until training camp, any veteran coming on board would have understood their place.
-And being a backup didn't stop Garoppolo and Wentz, to name two, from signing with the Rams and Chiefs, respectively.
+The Dolphins proclaimed all along that Tua would be their quarterback moving forward, so even if his contract wasn't settled until training camp, any veteran coming on board would have understood their place.
+Being a backup didn't stop Garoppolo and Wentz, to name two, from signing with the Rams and Chiefs, respectively.

 And the idea that the Dolphins couldn't bring in an established veteran because maybe it could have affected Tua, particularly in light of his unsettled contract situation at the time, is ridiculous because (again) the Dolphins had made it very clear from the start of the offseason that Tua was their guy.